KariVargr/DeltaStick/README.md

 # DeltaStick
 Delta Parallel Robot/Kinematics base flight stick to replace a Throttle only unit for Space Flight Sims

+# Update
+This project Got put on hold almost in 2018 due to Work, Life and changes in how the same it was building built for changes. i will see about Exporting Editable STL in the near future, if they are still around.

 Sorry for the long delay on getting this info up and useable for everyone, i had to change a few elements to make it easier for some one to built it with out taps

-Please note iam working on getting all the needed info up here, when i have time.

 Parts List Delta Body